Azure/typespec-azure/packages/typespec-client-generator-core/README.md

 #### `@usage`

 Expand usage for models/enums.
-A model's default usage info is always calculated by the operations that use it.
+A model/enum's default usage info is always calculated by the operations that use it.
-You could use this decorator to expand the default usage info. (e.g. append Usage.input by
+You could use this decorator to expand the default usage info.
+For example, with operation definition `op test(): OutputModel`, the model `OutputModel` has default usage `Usage.output`.
+After adding decorator `@@usage(OutputModel, Usage.input)`,
+the final usage result for `OutputModel` is `Usage.input | Usage.output`.
+The calculation of default usage info for models will be propagated to models' properties, parent models, discriminated sub models.
+But the expanded usage from `@usage` decorator will not be propagated.
+If you want to do any customization for the usage of a model, you need to take care of all related models/enums.

 ```typespec
 @Azure.ClientGenerator.Core.usage(value: EnumMember | Union, scope?: valueof string)